ELVIS-Project/ELVIS-Database-Content/README.md

 # ELVIS-Database-Content
-Log of content issues with the ELVIS-Database
+## Log of content issues with the ELVIS-Database ##
+Please use this repo to file issues that are content related.